CreatekIO/tdd_adventures/README.md

 ## How it works
-Clone the repo and run bundle like so
+Clone the repo and run bundle like so:
 ```bash
 git clone git@github.com:CreatekIO/tdd_adventures.git
 cd tdd_adventures
 bundle install
 ```

-RSpec will guild you the rest of the way, simple run ```rpsec``` and follow the instructions, but as a guide, the flow is like this:
+RSpec will guild you the rest of the way, simple run ```rpsec``` and follow the instructions.
+The flow of the game is like this:

 * run `rspec`
 * tests all fail